-[Updated 2020] From time to time, we post stories on those companies that we think are horrible corporate citizens.
+[Updated through 2021] From time to time, we post stories on those companies that we think are horrible corporate citizens.
 Some are polluters.
 Some rip off consumers.
 In the case of Pilgrims Pride, we give them failing grades for how they treat workers, food safety and price fixing.
 It’s the trifecta award that no company wants to win.

 Who is Pilgrim’s Pride?